neurogenomics/EpiCompare/README.md

 1. General Metrics: Metrics on peaks (percentage of blacklisted and non-standard peaks, and peak widths) and fragments (duplication rate) of samples.
-2. Peak Overlap: Percetnage and statistical significance of overlapping and non-overlapping peaks.
+2. Peak Overlap: Percentage and statistical significance of overlapping and non-overlapping peaks.
 Also includes upset plot.
 3. Functional Annotation: Functional annotation (ChromHMM, ChIPseeker and enrichment analysis) of peaks.
 Also includes peak enrichment